Software at TACC

 System-Installed

-Navigate TACC's Software List to see where, or if, a particular package is already installed on a particular resource.
+Navigate to TACC's Software List to see where, or if, a particular package is already installed on a particular resource.

 If the software search results are inconclusive you have two choices: